tsParticles - v4.0.0-beta.12

 }

-Let's see how to create the most common types of cannon animations:
+Let's see how to create the most common types of explosion animations:

-To create a long-lasting cannon, the emitter life options need some changes.
+To create a long-lasting explosion, the emitter life options need some changes.

 emitters: {